Working since 1984 with Japan

 In 1984, Fasol recognized Japan’s importance in technology and the relatively weak links with the rest of the world, and decided to focus on Japan in addition to physics and business.
 Fasol’s company helps Japanese technology companies globalize, and foreign companies to succeed and grow in Japan.
 Currently he is advisor to the CEO of a major Japanese electrical engineering company, helping to double their business within five years.
 He founded and organizes the Ludwig Boltzmann Symposia focussing on energy, entropy and leadership.

-Gerhard Fasol is CEO of Eurotechnology Japan KK which he founded in 1997 in Tokyo.
+Gerhard Fasol is Founder, Producer and CEO of Eurotechnology Japan KK which he founded in 1997 in Tokyo.
 Eurotechnology-Japan focusses on energy, IT and telecommunications, and works with many foreign companies on their growth in Japan, and has worked on 100s of projects since 1997.
 Prepared SIEMENS’ entry into Japan’s environmental technology markets, worked on NTT-Communications entry into Europe, helped a French pharmaceutical company acquire a Japanese factory.

 Previously, Gerhard was a faculty member of the Electrical Engineering department of Tokyo University, and was one of the first foreigners to build an international research group in Japan.
 In addition, Gerhard was the first non-Japanese to complete a “Sakigake” research project at Japan’s Science and Technology Development Corporation.